human-ai-lab/speechain/docs/handbook.md

         self.layernorm_first = layernorm_first
       ```

-    Note you can format the docstring using [docformatter](https://github.com/PyCQA/docformatter) with the following command.
+    Note you can format the docstring using [docformatter](https://github.com/PyCQA/docformatter) with the following command at the root directory of SpeeChain.
     ```bash
     docformatter --in-place -s google -r speechain --black
     ```

 2. **Naming**: We have several recommendations for class names and variable names.

      * For class names, we recommend you to name your class in the CamelCase style.
 The names are better to be in the form of "What is it made up of" + "What is it".

          For example, `SpeechTextDataset` means a dataset class that returns speech-text paired data during training.
          `Conv2dPrenet` means a prenet module that is made up of Conv2d layers.

      * For long variable names, please make some abbreviations.
 For the abbreviations, we recommend the following 2 frequently-used strategies:
          * **Tail-Truncating**: delete the letters from the tail and only retain the part before the second vowel.
          For example, '*convolution*' -> '*conv*', '*previous*' -> '*prev*'.
          * **Vowel-Omitting**: directly delete all vowels and some trivial consonants behind each vowel.
          For example, '*transformer*' -> '*trfm*', '*source*' -> '*src*', '*target*' -> '*tgt*'.

      * For the temporary variables only used to register data for a short period, please add an underline at the beginning of the name to notify other users.
-    For example, '*_tmp_feat_dim*' means the temporary variable used to register the intermediate value of the feature dimension.
+     For example, `_tmp_feat_dim` means the temporary variable used to register the intermediate value of the feature dimension.

 👆[Back to the table of contents](https://github.com/bagustris/SpeeChain/blob/main/handbook.md#table-of-contents)